COT6900/DavidBruck/Week4/README.md

 f :: forall a b. a -> b
 ```

-We can read this function as for all generically-typed parameter whose type's name is `a`, take an input and output another unrestricted type (but possibly the same type).
-This does not help us reason what the function might do, but we might assume it actually actually transforms an input.
+We can read this function as for all generically-typed parameter whose type's name will be represented by `a`, take an input and output another unrestricted type `b` (but possibly also the same type as `a`).
+This does not help us reason what the function might do, but we might assume it actually transforms an input.

-The first restriction we can place is return the same typed output as the input, but the now singular type is still otherwise not restricted:
+The first restriction we can place is return the same type output as the input, but the now singular type is still otherwise not restricted:

 ```haskell
 f :: forall a. a -> a